swatisriva1/simon-game/README.md

 # simon-game https://swatisriva1.github.io/simon-game/
 Digital version of the game Simon (https://en.wikipedia.org/wiki/Simon_(game)).
 Uses jQuery alongside pure JavaScript to create several modular functions encompassing the logic of the game.
+Also uses jQuery/JavaScript to create simple animations and play sounds in the game.
 HTML/CSS template from the App Brewery (https://www.appbrewery.co/p/web-development-course-resources).